EeveeMasterA/Pokemon-FireRed-Expansion/README.md

 Step 6: Open G3T and press Sort By Level for every pokemon (this is because so that they don't use Struggle).
 And close G3T

-Step 7: For Pokemon Entries, open your rom in HMA it should make a .toml edit the amount of pokemon under data.pokemon.names.
+Step 7: For Pokemon Entries, open your rom in HMA it should make a .toml/topl open it in Notepad edit the amount of pokemon under data.pokemon.names.
 Then open it again and edit the entries and save.

 Step 8: Use https://pastebin.com/QpnHyQpJ to add it to A-Map.

+Step 9: AT THE END OF ROM HACKING!
+Go in Hma and go to Patches it'll open a folder in File Explorer drag the AddFairyType.hma into HMA and then save once done.
+Now You Got Fairy Type! *don't do this before you're done or else it might corrupt the rom in HMA entirely.*

 Have Fun!